Topdev0706/Blockchain-Bitcoin-/README.md

     ./factomd -rpcuser <username> -rpcpass <password>

-Then run the following command to ensure the API calls passes the required credentials
+Then run the following command to ensure the authentication credentials are passed on the API calls

     q).factomd.initPass["username:password"]